iheblahzami/mongodb-backup-project/README.md

-# mongodb-backup-project
-# Automated MongoDB Backups with Cloudflare R2

-## Project Overview
 https://roadmap.sh/projects/automated-backups

+# 🚀 Automated MongoDB Backups with Cloudflare R2

-This project demonstrates how to automate MongoDB database backups using Linux shell scripting, cron jobs, and Cloudflare R2 object storage.
+> A DevOps project that automates MongoDB backups using Bash scripting, Cron Jobs, and Cloudflare R2 object storage for secure off-site backup and disaster recovery.

-The solution creates a compressed backup of a MongoDB database every 12 hours and uploads it to Cloudflare R2 for secure off-site storage.
-It also includes a disaster recovery procedure to restore the database from the latest backup.

-This project simulates a real-world DevOps backup and recovery workflow and covers:

-* Linux Administration
-* MongoDB Backup & Restore
-* Bash Scripting
-* Scheduled Automation (Cron)
-* Object Storage Integration
-* Disaster Recovery
-* Monitoring and Logging
+\

 ---

+## 📖 Overview

+Managing reliable database backups is a critical part of any production environment.
+This project demonstrates how to automate MongoDB backups on a Linux server and securely store them in Cloudflare R2.

+The workflow:

+✅ Creates MongoDB backups using `mongodump`
+✅ Compresses backups into `.tar.gz` archives
+✅ Uploads backups to Cloudflare R2
+✅ Runs automatically every 12 hours using Cron
+✅ Supports disaster recovery through automated restore procedures

+---

+## ✨ Features

+* 🔄 Automated MongoDB backups
+* 📦 Compressed backup archives
+* ☁️ Cloudflare R2 integration
+* ⏰ Scheduled execution with Cron
+* 📝 Logging and monitoring
+* 🔐 Secure off-site storage
+* ♻️ Disaster recovery support
+* 🐧 Linux-based automation

+---

-## Architecture
+## 🏗️ Architecture

 ```text
 +------------------+